socadk/design-practice-repository/activities/DPR-TacticDDD.md

 * All access attempts are logged
 -->

-The first meaning of the term can be modeled with Entity operations and services (core domain logic).
-The second meaning (constraint, invariant) can and should be enforced by Aggregates.
+The first meaning of the term is not in our focus here, but can be modeled as Entity operations and services.
+We are interested in the second meaning (constraint, invariant) here; such rules can and should be enforced by Aggregates.

 **Modeling Steps**.
 In tactic DDD, an already existing OOA/OOD Domain Model is refined to call out instances of these patterns; alternatively, the pattern-oriented domain model can also be distilled from the functional requirements directly (possibly via [Subdomains](https://contextmapper.org/docs/subdomain/), another DDD pattern):